Women’s Weight Loss Made Simple

 But you don’t need science to tell you that.
 You’ve seen proof of this in your own experience.
 You saw it every time you cut calories to lose weight, and then not only regained all the weight you lost but an additional 10 pounds.
 (The reason why this happened will be explained shortly).

 It is clear to just about everyone that the calorie-deficit theory of weight loss doesn’t work.
 Why?
-Because the calorie-deficit theory of weight loss treats all calories the same and treats the metabolism like a scale, calories in equals calories out.
+Because the calorie-deficit theory of weight loss treats all calories the same and treats the metabolism like a scale, calories in equal calories out.
 If you want to lose weight, you must unbalance the scale by eating fewer calories than your body needs.
-This creates a calorie deficit and, the “experts” say, if you have a calorie deficit of X for the week, you will certainly lose X number of pounds.
+This creates a calorie deficit, and the “experts” say if you have a calorie deficit of X for the week, you will certainly lose X number of pounds.

-Your setpoint weight is the level of stored body fat the body works to maintain, by regulating your appetite and metabolism through your hormones, genes, and brain.
-And it doesn’t matter how many calories you consume or exercise off.
+Your setpoint weight is the level of stored body fat the body works to maintain by regulating your appetite and metabolism through your hormones, genes, and brain.
+And it doesn’t matter how many calories you consume or exercise away.
+(If you want to know what your setpoint weight is, it’s a range of 10 to 15 pounds of the number you see on the scale every day.)

 The setpoint weight is why naturally thin people can eat anything they want without gaining an ounce.
 Their body is keeping them at their lower level of body fat.
 The setpoint weight is also why you regain the weight after a crash diet, plus a few more pounds.
 The body has to get you back up to the level of body fat it thinks you need, and it gives you extra pounds as added insurance in case of future starvation.